panchul/workspace/doc/Windows.md

 ---

-Aparently, you can use `setx` to set environment variables too:
+Apparently, you can use `setx` to set environment variables too:

     C:\>setx -m SOMEVAR somevalue